 A conceptual elective is a course that provides an overview of a specific topic, as opposed to a skill.
 For example, depending upon your major, some of the conceptual electives from which you may choose include: Introduction to Public Relations or Advertising; Faith, Values and the Mass Media; Minorities, Women and the Mass Media; and Freedom, Responsibility, and Ethics of the Mass Media.
 See journalism electives»

-This varies from student to student; therefore, please speak with you assigned academic advisor during your first semester here at USC about your individual needs in regards to the Foreign Language Placement Test.
+This varies from student to student; therefore, please speak with you assigned academic advisor during your first semester here at UofSC about your individual needs in regards to the Foreign Language Placement Test.

 You can find the CIC major specific maps on this site.
-Please remember that it is best to work closely with your assigned academic avisor when creating your schedules.
+Please remember that it is best to work closely with your assigned academic advisor when creating your schedules.